strinsberg/hockey-stats/README.md

 **Be Warned** if you enter extremely general or loose conditions a very large number of results will be printed.

-It may be necessary to run chmod to make stats executable. more info [here](https://www.linode.com/docs/tools-reference/tools/modify-file-permissions-with-chmod/)
+It may be necessary to run **chmod** on stats to make it executable. more info [here](https://www.linode.com/docs/tools-reference/tools/modify-file-permissions-with-chmod/)

 # Categories
 all conditions are entered with an = sign for simplicity.
 This will return all records that have a value >= the value given.